 Taking a thick sheet of plastic and sealing it tightly over your windows weatherises them and reduces any infiltration from the cold outside.
 If the windows still feel drafty after winterisation, installing heavy, tight-fitting, insulated drapes can improve efficiency even further.
 Seal any air leaks around cut-throughs for pipes, unfinished spaces in the backs of cupboards and closets, and ensure you have the appropriate weather stripping around your doors.

 While there are certainly plenty of low-cost solutions to save energy in the winter, we live in an age of unprecedented technological innovation.
 That technology isn’t just limited to self-driving cars or increasingly compact and powerful cell phones but extends into your home as well.
 All of the smart devices in your home will eventually talk to one another, becoming part of what is known as the internet of things (IoT).

-Over the next several years, we can expect the IoT to make our lives easier in a multitude of ways.
+Over the next several years, we can expect the IoT to make our lives easier in many ways.
 Homes will get smarter, and green solutions will become more viable and cost-effective.
-Smart thermostats and appliances will allow you to evaluate and adjust your energy use easily, allowing you to optimize your home for peak efficiency.
+Smart thermostats and appliances will allow you to easily evaluate and adjust your energy use, allowing you to optimise your home for peak efficiency.

-Now that you are armed with several ways that you can increase your energy efficiency and save yourself some money, you don’t have to worry so much about winter increasing your bills.
-Just remember that most of these tips are inexpensive and preventative, with the goal of helping your home heat itself as best as it can.
+Now that you are armed with several ways to increase your energy efficiency and save yourself some money, you don’t have to worry so much about winter increasing your bills.
+Just remember that most of these tips are inexpensive and preventative to help your home heat itself as best as it can.
 Curl up with your favourite blanket, put on a good movie, and start enjoying your winter indoors stress-free.